kottans/kottans-ongoing-projects/README.md

 You can just go straight to the [big list of things](https://github.com/kottans/kottans-ongoing-projects/issues).
 Issues (or proposals) there might be using tags to indicate type of issue.

-If you have something you want to sure – create a proposal.
+If you have something you want to share – create a proposal.
 If you see proposal you can help with – leave a comment and collaborate.

 ### Type of Item